Computer Science and Information Systems Department

 CIS 17B - Foundations of Machine Learning

-Associate of Science (AS) in Applied AI
+Associate in Science (A.S.) in Applied AI

 Certificate of Completion in Applied AI